Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 ## Create and delete directories

 You can create directories using the `createDirectory()` method.
-The directory is created at `path` specified in parameter.
+The directory is created at `path` specified in the parameter.
 You can delete directories using  `deleteDirectory()` method.
 Target pointed by the path specified will be deleted from the file system:

 - To create a directory within the file system, use the `createDirectory()` method.

    The directory is created, in destination pointed by `path` and successCallback function should be called.
-If directory can not be created for some reason, the errorCallback is called and error message can be logged:
+If directory can not be created for some reason, the errorCallback is called and an error message can be logged:

    ```
    var newPath = 'documents/subDir'